LaunchCodeEducation/lchs/src/chapters/more-flask/redirect.rst

 .. admonition:: Example

-   In the :ref:`Forms chapter <send-data-to-server>`, we sent requests to the Response Parrot server.
+   In the :ref:`Forms chapter <send-data-to-server>`, we sent requests to a server.

    .. sourcecode:: html
       :linenos: